-(Source) Prepared by the CPAAOB based on data from publicly disclosed materials from each audit firm (as of July 1, 2023 (Note) PricewaterhouseCoopers Arata LLC and PricewaterhouseCoopers Kyoto announced on June 1, 2023 that they had commenced their discussion toward integration.
+(Source) Prepared by the CPAAOB based on data from publicly disclosed materials from each audit firm (as of July 1, 2024)

-The operating revenues of global networks comprise revenues from audit services, tax related services and advisory services, and a breakdown of the top-ranking global networks in terms of operating revenues is shown below (Figure III-1-17).
+The operating revenues of global networks comprise revenues from audit services, tax related services and advisory services, and a breakdown of the top-ranking global networks in terms of operating revenues is shown below (Figure III-1-19).
 The scale of the Big Four global networks is particularly prominent.